provectus/swiss-army-kube/README.md

 Swiss Army Kube uses Terraform to describe the desired state of your infrastructure (resources that need to be provisioned like IAM roles, ASG, Route 53, subnets, etc.) and build a Kubernetes cluster on AWS EC2 instances.

-SAK provides an examples directories that you can use as an easily modifiable template to set up your cluster deployment configuration in minutes.
+SAK provides example directories that you can use as easily modifiable templates to set up your cluster deployment configuration in minutes.
 All you need is to edit a couple of files to include modules and set variables.
 This way you can quickly configure and provision multiple dedicated EKS Kubernetes clusters with different configurations of modules, variables, networks, and Kubernetes versions.

 We believe that any developer or organization should be able to focus on their applications without having to worry too much about the nitty-gritty of infrastructure deployment.